ryan-mcclue/musings/projects/ble-embedded.md

 checksum, TLS, CRC, OSI, TLS, AES, PID, feedback loop, flash filesystem

 Specific commercial and open-source RTOS's and their internals and support tools.
 Like communications technologies, pick a couple to learn about in detail.
 Understand their configuration and build systems, driver model, thread/task model, concurrency mechanisms, differentiation between kernel and userspace and other privilege and security models, system libraries, BSP's, etc.

-TODO: hardware Protocol analyzer (i.e. communications data/packet capture)

-They might ask you how they work, where they would be appropriate to use, what tradeoffs there might be among various options, how you would implement them.

-FOR PROJECT: Being able to document your work and present it to others is itself an important skill.

-pyserial for HIL

-Plenty of people can code and do specialized things, passion is a real winner.
-I want to sense strong commitment to learn new things What will actually let you stand out from others at your level is character and the feeling that you are a good fit and a team player
-Keeping engaged and asking questions when I don’t the terminology "I know things, but stay modest etc."

-1.Willingness to adapt and learn their technology.
-2.Be Inquisitive and ask tons of questions , challenge existing ideas as well as present your own.
-3.Be pleasant to work with and open to criticism from your peers.
-4.Show competence in Electronics basics and at-least one programming language.

-My employer does 2-week sprints.
-I apply this process to each ticket in the sprint, to planning and executing the sprint, and to the overall project.
-1.Define the problem.
-2.Plan a solution.
-3.Implement the plan.
-4.Test the solution.
-5.Document the results, recurse and/or iterate as needed.

-tell me about your school projects, what did you do what had problems and how did you fix the problems? draw me a block diagram of the entire system, then draw a diagram of the part you did and explain how it worked

-ROS (robot operating system) experience good also

 PLC in industry are hardened over typically SoC (at the cost of lower processing power), e.g. high MTBF, I/Os high protection (optoisolator), 200kg screwdriver dropped on it (environment tolerant)

 DESIGN API QUESTIONS (e.g. bit-banging, ISR, multiple threads, DMA, etc.)
 While it's not necessarily a bad idea to make buffers for storing longer pieces of RX and TX data the best practice for a UART API would be to expect a caller-supplied buffer for that purpose.
 Most low-level APIs will only be moving a couple (or just one) byte around at a time.

 Sort of a side note: any time you're outlining an implementation with a resource shared between threads you should acknowledge the potential for concurrency issues and throw in some mention of a mutual exclusion primitive (typically mutex will be the go-to unless you're dealing with a pool of resources where multiple can be in-use at a time, in which case you want a semaphore).

 The other option is bit-banging which is far less efficient, but may be necessary in certain niche cases.
 For bit-banging you'll likely end up implementing some form of finite state machine with a hardware timer (hopefully) to keep things aligned with time.

-The question is vague, which makes me think it was designed around you understanding the UART protocol, how a micro might have a peripheral that supports UART and how a buffer would then interact with the peripheral.

-For an interview, there is no wrong answer per say, but explaining your thought process and understanding it’s flaws is key.
 You may have missed the race handling as the ring buffer pointers get updated .. assuming there is an interrupt driven section.

 Python CI and CD and: